le-tri-mulodo/basic-spring-for-hadoop/wordcount-springhadoop/README.md

 Simple Workflow MapReduce example.

-**Note:** This example depends on the `wordcount/hadoop` project, so you must first build and install that.
+**Note:** This example depends on the `wordcount-hadoop` project, so you must first build and install that.

 Build with: